 Due to the nature of our stimuli and the morphosyntactic regularities of the Dutch language, we could not simply include the gender of the definite article in our statistical analyses, because there is no 1:1-mapping between each noun's gender and its associated vowel length.
-In other words, hearing the article het{NEUTER} might bias participants toward looking at the picture corresponding to a long vowel for some item pairs (e.g., aas{NEUTER} "bait" and as{COMMON} "ash"), but to a short vowel for others (e.g., vaat{COMMON} "dishes" and vat{NEUTER} "barrel").
-In order to capture this variability for further statistical analyses, we decided to include a binomial article bias variable in our statistical analyses.
-To further illustrate, when presented with two pictures (e.g., aas{NEUTER} "bait" and as{COMMON} "ash"), hearing the article het{NEUTER} would be a cue toward a long vowel interpretation, whereas hearing the article de{COMMON} would be a cue toward a short interpretation.
-Depending on the trial-specific combination of article and pictures, each trial can thus be considered to introduce a long or short article bias.
+In other words, hearing the article het_NEUTER might bias participants towards looking at the picture corresponding to a long vowel for some item pairs (e.g., aas_NEUTER "bait" and as_COMMON "ash"), but to a short vowel for others (e.g., vaat_COMMON "dishes" and vat_NEUTER "barrel").
+In order to capture this variability for further statistical analyses, we decided to include a binomial Article Bias variable in our statistical analyses.
+To further illustrate, when presented with two pictures (e.g., aas_NEUTER "bait" and as_COMMON "ash"), hearing the article het_NEUTER would be a cue towards a long vowel interpretation, whereas hearing the article de_COMMON would be a cue towards a short interpretation.
+Depending on the trial-specific combination of article and pictures, each trial can thus be considered to introduce a long or short Article Bias.

-Figure 1 shows participants' categorization responses (calculated as the proportion of long responses) split by the two article biases, collapsed across all nouns, for slow and fast context rates.
+Figure 1 shows participants' categorization responses (calculated as the proportion of long responses) split by the two Article Biases, collapsed across all nouns, for slow and fast context rates.

-We used GLMMs with a logistic link function (Jaeger, 2008) as implemented in the lme4 library (Bates, Maechler, & Bolker, 2012) in R (R Development Core Team, 2012) in order to evaluate the binomial response corresponding to a long vowel interpretation (1 = yes, 0 = no) for fixed effects of article bias (categorical predictor with two levels: article bias toward long vowel coded as +0.5; short as -0.5), continuum (continuous predictor; centered: Step 1 coded as -2, Step 3 as 0, Step 5 as 2), and rate
+We used GLMMs with a logistic link function (Jaeger, 2008) as implemented in the lme4 library (Bates, Maechler, & Bolker, 2012) in R (R Development Core Team, 2012) in order to evaluate the binomial response corresponding to a long vowel interpretation (1 = yes, 0 = no) for fixed effects of Article Bias (categorical predictor with two levels: article bias towards long vowel coded as +0.5; short as -0.5), Continuum (continuous predictor; centered: Step 1 coded as -2, Step 3 as 0, Step 5 as 2), and Rate (categorical predictor with two levels: fast coded as +0.5; slow as -0.5), and all their interactions.
+The random effects structure contained random intercepts for Participants and Items, because adding additional random slopes resulted in nonconvergence.

 Figure 1.
 Categorization curves showing the proportion of long vowel responses.
-Long vowel responses are plotted as a function of duration continuum step, split for the two speech rates (red: fast rate; blue: slow rate) and the two article biases (solid: article biases toward "long vowel" interpretation; dashed: article biases toward "short vowel" interpretation).
+Long vowel responses are plotted as a function of duration continuum step, split for the two speech rates (red: fast rate; blue: slow rate) and the two Article Biases (solid: article biases towards 'long vowel' interpretation; dashed: article biases towards 'short vowel' interpretation).
 Error bars represent the standard error of the mean.
-See the online article for the color version of this figure.